 Why Pregnant and Breastfeeding Women Can Detox

 If a woman is unhealthy and is pregnant or breastfeeding, she is facing two very specific and unfortunate problems.

 First of all, she’s placing her own health at risk.
 A woman whose body is toxic or even just not functioning optimally is not absorbing nutrients well from her food.
 She’s likely deficient in key nutrients.
 She’s more likely to deal with fatigue, hormone imbalances, and pregnancy complications.
 The longer these issues go on, the worse the ultimate health consequences can be.

 Second, she’s placing her baby’s health at risk.
 A mom who is deficient in key nutrients is more at risk for pregnancy complications.
-She passes her disturbed gut flora onto her babies during birth and while breastfeeding.
+She passes her disturbed gut flora onto her babies during birth (and likely before) and while breastfeeding.
 Her baby can be deficient in key nutrients, too, if she truly is lacking or unable to absorb things.
 Then, she’s got two peoples’ health issues to address — her own, and her child’s.
 And if she has multiple children, she’s got a whole family of health issues to address.

 It doesn’t seem safer or smarter to just allow this to go on for years…and then have a mess of health problems for the whole family to deal with later!
 And if that happens, most women will again prioritize their children and set themselves aside…which can lead to even more health issues for themselves down the line.
 It’s extremely common in “natural minded mamas” groups for women to freely admit that they make sure their kids eat clean food and take supplements, while they still eat processed foods and continue a sugar addiction.